 Where To Buy Neoprene Fabric?

-Neoprene fabric can be bought anywhere from Amazon, eBay, Etsy, and any number of fabric stores or manufacturers.
+Neoprene fabric can be bought anywhere from Amazon, eBay, Etsy, and any number of fabric stores or clothing manufacturers.

 What Is Neoprene Made Of?